lammps/lammps/doc/src/Packages_details.rst

 * examples/mliap (see README)

-When built with the *mliappy* model this package includes an extension for coupling with python models, including PyTorch.
-In this case, the python interpreter linked to LAMMPS will need cython and numpy installed.
-The examples build models with PyTorch, which would thus need to be installed.
+When built with the *mliappy* model this package includes an extension for coupling with Python models, including PyTorch.
+In this case, the Python interpreter linked to LAMMPS will need the ``cython`` and ``numpy`` modules installed.
+The provided examples build models with PyTorch, which would therefore also needs to be installed to run those examples.

 ----------